 outlook on life and yoga is firmly rooted

 to the earth, the soil, annual cycle of the seasons

-and nature and I would like to help others on
+and nature and also because I would like to support others on

 Over the years, I have taught over 3000 hours in

 workplaces, hired venues and private spaces.

 other teachers, traditions and